-Job titles are meaningless (outside of pay bands), but lets pretend for a minute
+Job titles are meaningless (outside of pay bands), but let us pretend for a minute.

-Here we will bucket IC Software Engineer tiers (Junior/Senior/Staff/Principal) based on what the engineer prefers to focus on.
+IC Software Engineer tiers (Junior/Senior/Staff/Principal) can be broken down based on what the engineer prefers to focus on.

 The Junior Engineer focuses on learning.

-This makes juniors super valuable, especially if they are high performers.
+This makes high performing juniors very valuable.
 They are easy to direct, they're inexpensive (relatively), and they generally aren't afraid to work on the nasty stacks.

 The Senior Engineer focuses on the code.

-Senior engineers care design patterns, paradigms, DRY, performance, etc.
+Senior engineers care about design patterns, paradigms, DRY, performance, etc.

 They can be like teenagers with regards to personal blind spots, but valuable as they have the ability and desire to keep a high bar on your software quality.